 Best museums in Dublin

 What is it?
-Kilmainham Gaol is a fascinating former jail-turned-museum, and is yet another moving reminder of history and struggle of Ireland.
-Throughout its 300 years of existence, it held everyone from members of the Irish Republican movement to murderers and more.
+Kilmainham Gaol is a fascinating former jail-turned-museum, and is yet another moving reminder of Ireland’s turbulent history.
+Throughout its 300 years of existence, it held everyone from members of the Irish Republican movement to straight-up murderers.

 Why go?
-Called by many a staunch symbol of Irish Nationalism, the Gaol now serves as an educational facility that gives tours of its hallowed cells, chapels, and grounds.
-This museum is incredibly special, as Kilmainham Gaol is a living monument: still standing as a constant reminder of Ireland’s past.
+Considered by many a staunch symbol of Irish Nationalism, the Gaol now serves as an educational institute offering tours of its hallowed cells, chapels and grounds.

 What is it?
 The Irish Emigration Museum details the movement of millions of Irish people who left their homes in search of opportunity, family and a better life.
-The museum is an interactive and “fully immersive” museum experience, enabling it to captivate and educate in a way few others can.
+The museum is promises an interactive and ‘fully immersive’ experience.

 Why go?
 Many, many people worldwide claim Irish ancestry – and they’re likely not wrong.
-With over 10 million people leaving Ireland for other lands, it’s no surprise they’ve left their mark on the world in a big way.
-The tagline of the museum says it perfectly: “10 million people, many destinations, one museum.
-Journey with them.”
+With over 10 million leaving Ireland for other lands, it’s no surprise they’ve left their mark on the world in a big way.
+The tagline of the museum sums it up perfectly: ‘10 million people, many destinations, one museum.
+Journey with them.’

 What is it?
-On famed Grafton Street is the equally notorious Irish Whiskey Museum.
+On famed Grafton Street you’ll find the equally notorious Irish Whiskey Museum.
 Aptly named, the museum serves to highlight the past of the good stuff while educating on new brands and the future of Irish whiskey.

 Why go?
 Whether you’re a whiskey connoisseur or just love the culture of Dublin, this museum is ultra-modern and stands out among the crowd.
-There are distillery tours and brewery spots in abundance here, but the true magic of this museum is in the carefully crafted history and dramatic retelling of Ireland’s long-standing relationship with the spirit quite so dramatically as this excellent museum.
+There are distillery tours and pop-up breweries in abundance here, but none retell Ireland’s long-standing relationship with the spirit quite so dramatically as this excellent museum.

 What is it?
-This intriguing burial ground claims to be “both the guardian and the storyteller” for 1.5 million people.
-The museum features an exhibition and walking tours that detail the lives of the many buried in this hallowed space.
+This burial ground claims to be ‘both the guardian and the storyteller’ for 1.5 million people.
+The museum features an exhibition and walking tours that detail the lives of the many buried in this eerie place.

 Why go?
-Whether you’re fascinated by the stories of those long lost or interested in researching genealogy here, Glasnevin is not just a morbid tourist stop.
-The gigantic space is the final resting ground for many who helped weave the beautiful and unique patchwork of Ireland today, and the walking tours are an insightful treat on a pleasant Dublin day.
+Whether you’re fascinated by the stories of those long lost or interested in researching genealogy, Glasnevin is more than just a morbid tourist stop.
+This is the final resting place for many important Irish people, and the walking tours are an insightful treat on a pleasant Dublin day.

 What is it?
-Dublinia is an interactive and fascinating “interactive” museum and tour.
-This blast from the past highlights the Ireland of long ago, focusing on the Viking and medieval history of the country.
+Dublinia is a fascinating interactive museum that explores the Ireland of long ago, focusing largely on its Viking and medieval history.

 What is it?
-This somber exhibition is only available seasonally at St. Stephen’s Green Shopping Centre, but is well worth the wait if you’re in town at the right time.
-The exhibit details the plight of the Irish during the Potato Famine, also known as the Great Hunger.
+This sombre exhibition is only available seasonally at St. Stephen’s Green Shopping Centre, but is well worth visiting if you’re in town at the right time.
+The show details the plight of the Irish during the Potato Famine, also known as the Great Hunger.

 Why go?
 If you’re interested in the history, culture and resilient spirit of the Irish, this exhibit is a must-see.
-The exhibit delves into the starvation and struggle of millions of people during a decade-long famine that led to death and disease like Ireland had never seen.
-The exhibit is also a testament to the perseverance of the Irish culture.
+The exhibit delves into the starvation and struggle of millions during a decade-long famine that led to death and disease like Ireland had never seen.